pinax/django-waitinglist/README.rst

 Documentation
 ---------------

-See http://django-waitinglist.readthedocs.org/.
+The django-waitinglist documentation is available at http://django-waitinglist.readthedocs.org/.
 The Pinax documentation is available at http://pinaxproject.com/pinax/.